 Comments should be as brief as possible.
 No speaker will be permitted to speak for longer than 3 minutes.
+Speakers may not yield their time to another speaker.
 Speakers may comment on any agenda item in the first public comment section and any matter related to District business during the second comment section.

-The Board will not permit, in public session, discussion involving individual District personnel or students.
+The Board will not permit, in public session, discussion identifying individual District personnel or students, by name, title, or situation.
 Persons wishing to discuss matters involving individual District personnel or students should present their comments and/or concerns to the Superintendent during regular business hours.

 Appeal of Wittenben, 31 EDR 375 (1992)